California Driver Handbook - Traffic Controls

 "Walk" or "Walking Person" signal light means it is legal to cross the street.

 "Don’t Walk" or "Raised Hand" signal light means you may not start crossing the street.

 Flashing "Don’t Walk" or Flashing "Raised Hand" signal light means do not start crossing the street because the traffic signal is about to change.
 If the signal light starts flashing after you have already started to cross, finish crossing the street as quickly as possible.

 Countdown signals indicate how many seconds remain for crossing.
 These signals allow pedestrians the flexibility to speed up if the crossing phase is about to expire.

 Some signals may provide a beeping or chirping sound or a verbal message.
 These signals are designed to help blind or visually impaired pedestrians cross the street.

 The shape and color of a sign gives you a clue about the information contained on the sign.
 Here are the common shapes used:

-An eight-sided red STOP sign means you must make a full "STOP" whenever you see this sign.
+An eight-sided red STOP sign indicates that you must make a full “STOP” whenever you see this sign.
 Stop at the white limit line (a wide white line painted on the street) or before entering the crosswalk.
 If a limit line or crosswalk is not painted on the street, stop before entering the intersection.
 Check traffic in all directions before proceeding.

-A three-sided red YIELD sign means you must slow down and be ready to stop, if necessary, to let any vehicle, bicyclist, or pedestrian pass before you proceed.
+A three-sided red YIELD sign indicates that you must slow down and be ready to stop, if necessary, to let any vehicle, bicyclist, or pedestrian pass before you proceed.